Slayaway Camp: Development and release

 Slayaway Camp was developed by Blue Wizard Digital, a Canadian independent game developer led by Popcap Games co-founder Jason Kapalka.
 After his departure from Popcap, Kapalka wanted to work on projects he described as too violent for that studio, but still had experience in puzzle videogames.
 He described Slayaway Camp as a result of "the result of that unholy combination".

-Kapalka cited Sokoban, Minecraft, and the block-pushing puzzle game genre as influences, but a development goal for the game was to make a puzzle game in that tradition that was "not boring".
-This influenced the development team's decision to theme the game around slasher films, and also informed the game's art style.
+Kapalka cited Sokoban, Minecraft, and the block-pushing puzzle game genre as influences, but a development goal was to make a puzzle game in that tradition that was "not boring".
+This influenced the development team's decision to theme it around slasher films, and also informed it's art style.
 They described the final game as "for people who hate puzzle games".

-The game was first released on browser gaming portal Kongregate on 29 August 2016.
+Slayaway Camp was first released on browser gaming portal Kongregate on 29 August 2016.
 It was subsequently released on Steam for Windows, macOS, and Linux on 25 October 2016.
 It was released for mobile devices, first for iOS on 14 February 2017, then on Android on 13 June 2017.

 A version for consoles titled Slayaway Camp: Butcher's Cut was released, first for Xbox One on 23 October 2017, for PlayStation 4 the day after, for Nintendo Switch on 22 March 2018, and for PlayStation Vita on 20 November 2018.
-Butcher's Cut included previously released DLC for the game.
+Butcher's Cut included previously released DLC.